sgmurphy/wordpress-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.23.68 =
+* Updated Brute-Force Login Protection to integrate better with login forms from other plugins like WooCommerce and Ultimate Membership.
+* Fixed static wp_posts table name in whitelist query to use the WPDB dynamic table name.
+* Checked code for compatibility with WordPress 6.5.5 and ClassicPress 2.1.1.

 = 4.23.67 =
 * Upgraded Brute-Force Login Protection to integrate the JS check on the login form with the session check.